HugoBrunet13/NFT-Marketplace-Auction/README.md

 Basic ERC20 Token contract that will be used by buyers to place new bid on an auction

 2. `NFTCollection.sol`
 ERC721 Token contract inherited from the openZepplin library: https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol
-This contract will be use to mint new NFT, that will then be referenced in the auction created on the marketplace
+This contract will be used to **mint new NFT**, that will then be **referenced in the auction created on the marketplace**

 3. `Marketplace.sol`
-The Marketplace where owner of NFTs will be able to create new auction and buyer will be able to place new big on existing auction.
+The Marketplace contract, main file of the project, where owners of NFTs will be able to create new auctions and buyer will be able to place new bid in order to purchase NFT.
-All the logic of the market place is defined on this contract.

 ### 2. Tests - `test/`
 Unit tests for `NFTCollection.sol` and `Marketplace.sol` contracts.